sabryyoussef/mazagaey_26/unified_documents/INTEGRATION_PLAN.md

 - ✅ **NEW**: Sales order button for bulk copying
 - ✅ **NEW**: Project button for copying from sales order products only
 - ✅ **NEW**: Automatic product filtering based on project's sales orders
+- ✅ **NEW**: Project template document copying when projects are created from products with project templates
+- ✅ **NEW**: Product document copying from project templates when project template is selected (safer approach)
+- ✅ **FIXED**: Transaction rollback issues and database lock timeouts
+- ✅ **IMPROVED**: Error handling and transaction safety for document copying

 #### **5. Integration Features**
 - ✅ Document deduplication system